Can Dogs Eat Cinnamon? Vet Approved Facts & FAQ

 Cinnamon — a classic spice most of us love to sprinkle on top of a warm breakfast food or a sweet, delicious dessert.
 But can our dogs partake in the fun?

-The short answer: yes, dogs can eat a little bit of cinnamon.
+The short answer: is yes, dogs can eat a little bit of cinnamon.
 No, it’s not considered toxic.

 That being said, it is not advisable to feed your dog cinnamon or allow them to eat it.
-In large quantities, ground cinnamon, cinnamon essential oil, and cinnamon sticks can cause harmful effects in your furry friend — usually digestive, but also possibly as a skin or lung irritant.
+In large quantities, ground cinnamon, cinnamon essential oil, and cinnamon sticks can cause harmful effects on your furry friend — usually digestive, but also possibly as a skin or lung irritant.

 Cinnamon Nutrition and Fun Facts